Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Experiments

 where $b$ is the back-scattering coefficient (flat GaAs $b\approx 30\%$), $V$ is the electron beam voltage and $I$ is the beam current, $q$ is the elementary charge and $E_g$ is the semiconductor bandgap (eV), $\eta$ is the quantum efficiency for carrier generation by the electron beam: $\eta\approx 30\%$ for typical semiconductors~\cite{Davidson:1980}.
 The interaction volume of the electron beam in matter can be simulated using the Monte Carlo method~\cite{Drouin:2007}.
 For a more practical approach, the energy loss distribution is approximately Gaussian~\cite{Davidson:1980}:

 where $r$ is the distance to the excitation point in the semiconductor and $\theta$ is the angle with respect to the electron beam.
 To estimate the maximum excess carrier density $\Delta N$, the density of generation rate should be put into the diffusion equation, which is solved with appropriate boundary conditions.
 Ref.~\cite{Davidson:1980} gives the approximate solutions for infinite and zero surface recombination velocity $S$.
 In our case, we take $a=100$~nm for 6~kV electron beam in GaAs, a carrier lifetime $\tau=1$~ns and a diffusion length $L=1~\mu$m.
 With these values, $\Delta N=G\tau/(16L^2a)\approx 2.4\times10^{15}$~cm$^{-3}$ for $S=\infty$ and $\Delta N=G\tau/(5L^2a)\approx 8\times10^{15}$~cm$^{-3}$ for $S=0$.
 Therefore, the CL injection level should be much lower than the carrier concentrations studied here.
-Indeed, no spectral shift or shape variations were observed in CL spectra when varying the excitation current from about 0.3 to 3~nA.
-On each sample, we have performed CL mapping over roughly $10 \times 10~\mu$m$^2$ and obtained homogeneous luminescence maps with typical variation within $\pm$2~meV.
-Throughout this contribution, we present only one CL spectrum for each sample, and we analyze the effect of doping on CL spectra.
+Indeed, no spectral shift or shape variations of the main emission peak were observed in CL spectra when varying the excitation current from about 0.3 to 3~nA (see the appendix).
+Surface depletion is another effect that can impact the carrier concentration determined by CL.
+In the range studied here, the surface depletion width is much smaller than both the GaAs layer thickness and the e-beam penetration depth, and it is not expected to affect the shape of luminescence spectra~\cite{Chen:2019a}.
+On each sample, we have performed CL mapping over roughly $10 \times 10~\mu$m$^2$ and obtained homogeneous luminescence maps with typical peak energy variation within $\pm$2~meV.
+Throughout this contribution, we present CL spectra averaged over the CL map for each sample, and we analyze the effect of doping on CL spectra.